firasd/vibesbench/README.md

 To the extent that it refers to guardrails around mental health, clear reasoning errors, or societal level harm, such concerns are always relevant even without invoking the banner of &lsquo;sycophancy&rsquo;.

+When it comes to disagreeing with the user, the model holding a different point of view like any interlocutor can lead to healthy debate.
+But treating the conversation like a deposition or derailing with nitpicks isn&rsquo;t necessarily helpful.

-But no amount of persona tuning will deliver epistemic certainty about whether a business idea will work out, whether to add a line to your poem, or why that great movie flopped.
+The anti-sycophancy turn seems to mask a category error about what level of prophetic clarity an LLM can offer.
+No amount of persona tuning will provide epistemic certainty about whether a business idea will work out, whether to add a line to your poem, or why a great movie flopped.

+When it comes to certainty, as Gore Vidal might say, &ldquo;There is none beneath our moon.&rdquo;

 Vibesbench considers the human user to be the arbiter for personal sense-making and doesn&rsquo;t test whether the LLM can make cosmic judgment calls.